Skip to content

 Object/Map Access

-Access object fields using indexing or the convenient opDispatch syntax:
+Access object fields using indexing or the convenient opDispatch syntax. var supports "auto-vivification" (automatic creation of nested objects) when assigning.

 var obj;